rolling-scopes-school/tasks/tasks/markups/level 1/theyalow/theyalow-ru.md

 ## Terms of Reference

 “Interactive“ means effects or animations depending on user's actions, like on hover or on click.
+- Care about background styles.
+- Care about lines and colors.

+**Desktop**

 1. Header
 - Interactive nav.